Streaming on Twitch might look like a difficult task if you’re restricted to a console, but it’s much easier than you’d think.

 Not only do you need a PC, but you also need to invest in the capture card itself.
-The Elgato costs more than $100 at retail, and a good PC to stream from could set you back hundreds or thousands of dollars.
+The Elgato costs more than $100 at retail, and a good PC could set you back hundreds or even thousands of dollars.

 There’s also a level of experience needed to know how to stream on a PC and how to set up the look of your stream.
 Most of the basic information and guides for streaming with a capture card are available online, though.
 You can also find guides for each piece of broadcast software on Twitch.